IamGPIO/BitHalo-201-204-Bitaxe/README.md

 </p>

 ### The Assembly:
-You will need 4 x (M14 x M3) self tapping screws.
-The screws simply pass through the Bitaxe, the diffuser, the BitHalo and then finally, into the stands.
+You will need 4 x (M3 x 14mm) self tapping screws.
+The screws simply pass through the Bitaxe, the diffuser, the BitHalo and then finally into the stands.
 The 3 x gold pogo pins on the BitHalo will align to the 3 necessary pads on the Bitaxe.
 Everything self aligns providing you use the correct screws.

 <p align="center">
   <img src="BitHalo/Images/Assembled Rear Iso.png" alt="3d Printed Diffuser" style="width: 50%; vertical-align: middle;"/>